tylertian123/engsci-notes/2025_fall/rob501_robo_cv/lec15.md

 				* This would be a very large problem so we'd need to exploit the problem structure as with bundle adjustment
 		* This imposes a smoothness constraint, which means adjacent pixels influence each other; large changes in the flow vector at adjacent points is penalized
 		* Can help fill in homogeneous (featureless) regions, at the cost of blurring some boundaries
-* Optical flow can give us information about the relative depth of objects, since objects further away move
+* Optical flow can give us information about the relative depth of objects, since objects further away move slower
 	* This can be exploited for e.g. UAV navigation in urban canyons, where GPS is denied
 	* Apparently bees use optical flows for navigation
 * A simple navigation rule, if we have 2 cameras pointed towards 2 walls on either side, is to simply steer so that the optical flows on the two sides are equal, since if we're closer to a wall it'll have higher optical flow